Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 Meal plan for the first and last week of Lent

-As already described above, the first and last weeks are considered the most stringent in Great Lent.
-These days in terms of nutrition are subject to adjustments with the Church Charter with special care.
+As has already been described above, the first and last weeks of Lent are considered the strictest.
+These days in terms of nutrition are subject to adjustment with the Church Charter with special care.

-Monday, you should completely refrain from eating.
-It is allowed to drink water;
+Monday, you should completely abstain from eating.
+Allowed to drink water;

-Tuesday, in addition to water, the use of bread is not forbidden;
+Tuesday, in addition to water, eating bread is not prohibited;

 Wednesday, Thursday, Friday, Saturday – days of dry eating;

 Sunday is the lightest day during Lent.
 It is allowed to eat hot lean food and add vegetable oil to it.
-It is also allowed to drink some real red wine that does not contain alcohol.
+You are also allowed to drink some real red wine that does not contain alcohol.

 Holy Week: